 - Taking money out of your retirement account will make your retirement money grow more slowly.
 The money is taken out of your investment accounts and then added back in as you pay it back.

-- A 401k loan will not help you if you are already living paycheck to paycheck because your take home will actually decrease.
+- A 401(k) loan will not help you if you are already living paycheck to paycheck because your take-home pay will actually decrease.

 - Some 401(k) loans have provisions where you cannot add to your 401(k) while paying on a loan, so this stops you from adding to your retirement.

 - When your investments go up, you miss out on gains because you have taken money out of your investments and can’t contribute to new investments.
 Bankrate.com has a 401(k) loan calculator that can show you how much money you can lose by choosing this option.
 If your company matches contributions to your retirement, you would be missing out on that money too.